 When we started this adventure, we planned to spend a year in the South Pacific.
 That year has come and gone.
 We have had exciting times, seen beautiful places, made new friends, and sailed thousands of miles.
 We tried to moor Akela in Tahiti for a few months, but there was no safe harbor there.

 On Christmas Eve, Max and I sailed east from Venus Point, Tahiti against the prevailing trade winds.
 We took advantage of a “weather window” of light winds from the northeast for 2 days.
 But with the light winds came summer thunderstorms with incredible lightning flashes and explosive thunder.
 Sailing upwind, we had all sails set, but reefed down to the smallest possible size.
 Even so, the storm winds would sometimes knock Akela over, flooding water over the sides.
 We had a very rapid wind shift that caused the sails to jerk from one side to the other, breaking the main boom and tearing the sail.
-Under power, we continued upwind to the island of Makemo where a friend had told us that his friend, Jean-Claude, would be able to provide us diesel fuel.
-This leg of the trip took 4 days.
+Under power, we continued upwind to the island of Makemo, burning much of our diesel fuel.
+A friend had told us that his friend, Jean-Claude, lives in the town of Pouheve and that he could provide us diesel fuel.

 We cleared the same pass on the west end of Makemo that we had sailed out of last spring.
 After a day of rest, we sailed 25 more miles inside the atoll to the northeast pass.
 Inside the atoll is like a giant 100′ deep lake with randomly located coral bommies that come almost to the surface.
 The big ones show up in the satellite image, but others are only visible when we’re close by with the right lighting.
 We maintained a careful watch and made the passage without difficulty, but arrived low on fuel and unable to fly the mainsail.